JeremyConnor/PolkaMusic/pallets/rmp/README.md

 ## Usage

 To get music rights on “Smart Streaming Platform (SSP)”, one must send a transaction with a `rightsMgmtPortal.registerMusic` extrinsic with the following arguments:
+- `src_id` would be a music file hash that will be used as a Key to Map Music Records Data.
-- `id` as the Song ID, typically this would be a ISRC code (International Standard Recording Code) or ISWC code (International Standard Musical Work Code) or similar.
+- `song_id` typically this would be a ISRC code (International Standard Recording Code) or ISWC code (International Standard Musical Work Code) or similar.
 - `owner` as the Substrate Account representing the music entrepreneur owning the music rights.
 - `props` which is a series of properties describing the music information.
 Typically, there would at least be a textual description.